Multi-objective robust optimization using adaptive surrogate models for problems with mixed continuous-categorical parameters: Introduction

 \section{Introduction}

 Engineering systems are nowadays systematically designed for optimal efficiency in a resource-scarce environment.
 The optimization process is most often carried out using computational models predicting the behavior of the system for any given configuration.
 While these models are becoming more and more accurate thanks to algorithmic advances and the availability of low-cost computing power, the parameters required to describe the system are not always accurately known.
 This is due to the inherent variability of the system parameters or simply to the designer's lack of knowledge.
 Regardless of their nature, \emph{uncertainties} need to be accounted for in the design process as they affect the prediction made by the computational model and henceforth the design solution.
 Within the probabilistic framework, various techniques have been developed for optimization under uncertainties \citep{Schueller2008, Beck2015,Lelievre2016}.
 The optimization problem of interest in this paper comprises two components often treated separately in the literature, namely \emph{robust design optimization} and \emph{multi-objective optimization}.
 The first one, which directly deals with uncertainties, entails finding an optimal solution which is at the same time not sensitive to perturbations in its vicinity.
 This technique has been widely studied in the literature and state-of-the-art reviews can be found in \citet{Zang2005,Beyer2007}, among others.
-By introducing the so-called sigma-to-noise ratio and using an experimental design strategy, Taguchi laid the conceptual basis for robust design \citep{Taguchi1989}.
-In this pioneering work, the sources of uncertainties were identified and their effects on the performance functions were reduced using various means.
-However, the most widespread approach in recent contributions relies on a different paradigm where the performance function and the effects of uncertainty are minimized simultaneously.
-These two quantities of interest may be represented by the first- and second-order moments (mean and variance) of the performance function.
-In practice, they are generally combined to form a scalar function which can then be minimized using traditional optimization techniques \citep{Doltsinis2004,Beck2015}.
-When the probability distribution of the uncertain parameters are not well-known but bound estimates exist, worst-case approaches have proven to be effective despite their known extreme conservativeness.
-A more general robustness measure may be obtained by considering quantiles of the performance function instead \citep{Pujol2009,Razaaly2020,Sabater2021}.
+Following the pioneering sigma-to-noise ratio laid by \citet{Taguchi1989}, the most widely used metric of robustness combines the performance first- and second-order moments \citep{Doltsinis2004,Beck2015}.
+This naturally leads to a multi-objective optimization problem.
+More recently, \emph{quantiles} of the performance function have been considered \citep{Pujol2009,Razaaly2020,Sabater2021}.
 Owing to its simplicity and straightforward account of uncertainties through a unique scalar, this approach is considered in the present work.